jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

 Tip 24: Iterate the Schedule with the Code
 ```

-- What to Say when asked for an estimate?
+- What to say when asked for an estimate?
   - Say "I'll get back to you."
 Taking time to review the steps in this section leads to better
     estimates than quick responses.